sawyerwatts/Checklists/README.md

     - Implement error handling
     - Add assertions
 1. How obvious is the code?
+1. Review the initial design, especially targetting the granularity's finer details, like that a web API implements content negotionation, that the code is modularity, etc
+    - See [./common.md](./common.md) for more specific checks
+    - See the relevant subpage in [./app/](./app/) based off granularity
 1. Implement resilience, cancellation, and the necessary amount of durability for the use case
 1. Review outbound network connections